 Laura has completed 11 marathons and enjoys incorporating cross training for added strength and injury prevention.
 She believes sports have the power to transform lives and is excited to be a part of the Team for Kids coaching team that helps runners to cross the TCS New York City Marathon finish line.

-Hi I’m Coach Simon!
-Like many of you I came to running later in life but it has now become my life’s work and passion.
-My coaching philosophy is simply to try and make running more understandable to runners.
-To share what I have learned about how the body works when we run and how to train smartly and safely to improve your performance.
-I’m very vocal in my encouragement and take great inspiration from watching casual runners turning themselves into marathon-distance athletes.
+Coach Simon came to running later in life, but it has now become his life’s work and passion.
+Simon’s coaching philosophy is simply to try and make running more understandable to runners.
+To share what he has learned about how the body works when we run and how to train smartly and safely to improve performance.
+Simon is very vocal in his encouragement and takes great inspiration from watching casual runners turning themselves into marathon-distance athletes.

-I love running and cannot wait to share my enthusiasm and pure joy for running with all of you.
-I started running in the Wall Street runs of the 1980s and slowly, but surely started running the longer races from 10ks, to a half, then to full marathons, from 200 mile relays to 120 mile stage races.
+Coach Mary loves running and cannot wait to share her enthusiasm and pure joy for running with TFK runners.
+Mary started running in the Wall Street runs of the 1980s and slowly, but surely started running the longer races from 10ks, to a half, then to full marathons, from 200 mile relays to 120 mile stage races.

-I joined TFK in 2012 and received my RRCA Coaching Certificate as an Adult Distance Running Coach in 2014.
-I have run 5 New York City Marathons, two Chicago Marathons, Two Boston Marathons, the Palm Beach Marathon and Paris, Prague, Venice and Dublin Marathons.
-Each race and with each run I learn something new about how to run, something about myself, and something about the community of my fellow runners.
+Mary joined TFK in 2012 and received her RRCA Coaching Certificate as an Adult Distance Running Coach in 2014.
+Mary has ran 5 New York City Marathons, two Chicago Marathons, Two Boston Marathons, the Palm Beach Marathon and Paris, Prague, Venice and Dublin Marathons.
+Each race and with each run Mary learns something new about how to run, something about herself, and something about the community of her fellow runners.

-I look forward to sharing my experiences and being part of this great Team for Kids community.
+Mary looks forward to sharing her experiences and being part of this great Team for Kids community.

 Sid started running in 1978 and has been running with the Central Park Track Club for 37 years.
 His storied career includes five world championships, 50 national championships, 6 U.S. records, 5 world records and 8 gold world champion medals.
 He acknowledges the role his coaches and mentors played in his development and is anxious to return the favor to aspiring runners.
 Sid is dedicated to passing on his experience and knowledge by coaching Team for Kids (TFK) runners.